Skip to content

 First We Need a Page To Style

 CSS isn’t very useful without a page to style.
-Create a blank text document, and copy and paste the following XHTML:
+Create a blank text document, and copy and paste the following HTML:

 <head>